avosko15/hint/packages/connector-puppeteer/README.md

 A connector that uses [puppeteer][puppeteer] to communicate with the browsers in `webhint`.

+This connector supports various settings, including authentication, browser selection, headless mode, handling of HTTP errors, puppeteer launch options, and waiting strategies.
+All properties in the options are optional.

 ## Installation

 This package is installed automatically when adding webhint to your project